USB Thumb Drives – what are they good for?

 Lately, I’ve been exploring how to take my data “with me,” so to speak.
 The vehicle I’m thinking about is a little “flash memory” USB Thumb Drive.
 I think they were named for the way you use your thumb to push them into the USB port on your computer.
 That and the fact that they seem to fit, oh so ergonomically, between thumb and forefinger.

-The proliferation of these USB “Thumb Drives” is widespread enough, operating support is good enough, and cost has thumbdropped to low enough levels that on those occasions where I don’t need to or want to travel with my laptop (or for those who have desktops and thus no mobility), but I still want to have some important files with me, they make the perfect vehicle.
+The proliferation of these USB “Thumb Drives” is widespread enough, operating support is good enough, and cost has dropped to low enough levels that on those occasions where I don’t need to or want to travel with my laptop (or for those who have desktops and thus no mobility), but I still want to have some important files with me, they make the perfect vehicle.

 (Since I live in California, we take Emergency Preparedness seriously out here).